Comments from visitors - 1999

 Most people in murder trials get life in prison or a 10/20 year sentence which they get paroll for in 5 years.
 Our justice system is too leniant on criminals.

-I see it every day on the news and in my own life experiences.
-Your knowledge of jailing conditions is also lacking.
+knowledge of jailing conditions is also lacking.
 The majority of prisoners live a fine life in jail.
 They get TV, good food, and a place to stay as opposed to being out on the street commiting some sort of felon.

 I have a step brother in jail and he doesn't complain about the conditions what so ever.
 Infact, not too long ago, a prisoner sued for not having the right kind of peanut butter and won.
 What does that tell you, my friend?